mykelalvis/FT/Traveller/WORKING/Book 1.md

 blade.
 When not attached to a rifle, a bayonet is treated as a dagger (or blade), carried in a belt scabbard, and requires dagger (or blade) skill for use to advantage.
-When attached to the muzzle of a rifle (only, not carbine or auto rifle), it trans- forms the gun into a polearm, and increases the length of the arm by 200mm.
+When attached to the muzzle of a rifle (only, not carbine or auto rifle), it trans-forms the gun into a polearm, and increases the length of the arm by 200mm.
 Spear (2000 grams; Crl 0; TL 0): A long (3000mm) polearm with a pointed tip, usually of metal.
 Often made by the person who carries the weapon, the spear is quite inexpensive.